Overview of facet disease in the back

-Facet disease in the back is a common form of osteoarthritis, or arthritis of the spine, that develops with the natural wear and tear of the spine.
+Facet disease in the back is a common form of osteoarthritis, or arthritis of the spine, that develops with the natural wear of the spine.
 This condition is most common in the lumbar region of the spine (the lower back), but it can occur between any vertebrae in the spinal column.
 This condition involves the swelling and inflammation of the facet joints in the spine, which allow the vertebrae to bend.

 Osteoarthritis as a cause of facet disease

 Osteoarthritis, also known as arthritis of the spine, can occur in any weight-bearing joint in the body.
 Facet disease in the back occurs when the cartilage that coats the facet joints slowly wears away, eventually leading to bone-on-bone contact.
 When this condition develops, the joint becomes sore and stiff, causing a noticeable loss of mobility.

 Additionally, bone spurs may form naturally as the body’s response to help stabilize the spine.
 These bone spurs can increase painful symptoms when they come into contact with a nerve near the joint.
 Other symptoms associated with facet disease in the back include: